Conwaj24/CA106-P01/HGoB/copy.md

 King Nebuchadnezzar II is told to have built the Hanging Gardens for his wife, Queen Amtynis.
 It is said that she longed to see the green hills of her homeland.
 Queen Amtynis found the barren and flat terrain of Mesopotamia depressing.

 ​	King Nebuchadnezzar ruled from 605 BC to 562 BC.
 The King was known to have ordered the building of many various temples and palaces.
 This was the height of the city's power and influence and King Nebuchadnezzar is known to have constructed an astonishing array of temples, streets, palaces and walls.

-The Hanging Gardens of Babylon resembled a large hill that contained many species of shrubs and greenery.
-Interestingly, the exact location of these gardens has not yet been established, and some theorize that the hanging gardens were only fiction.

 ## Architecture & Engineering: